HTML24/FoosLeader/INSTALLATION.md

 # Help!
 It doesn't work.

-Please!
-Do not create issues for about that you can't get this application to run.
-This is a hobby project and we can't really handhold people to help them install this.
-Write [us a line](mailto:info@html24.dk) if you are so inclined and perhaps you will get lucky and we can help you.
+This is a hobby project and we can't really help everyone install this, since we're always booked with all kinds of other projects.
+We're however really fond of the system ourselves, so we'll do our best to help anyone who has questions.

+Write [us a line](mailto:info@html24.dk) if you need help.
+We can't promise anything, since this is just a hobby-project, but we will do our best to help.

+# I'm willing to pay for this

+Awesome.
+Shoot us an e-mail and we'll setup everything for you.
+Usually it's around a couple of hours of work, which we'll happily charge you for.
+Please understand that we are a digital agency so we have a lot of clients we have to work for.
+This means we don't really have much time to make custom installations and help people if it's just for free.
+That's actually the primary reason we've simply open sourced this so everyone can use it without having to pay a dime (or a danish krone) :-)

 ## I hate/am afraid of the terminal

 Ok fair enough.
 We can understand that, but we are big fans of it.
 So if you are nut sure how to run a command even then I am sure you can find some nice manuals out there.
-You can start [here](http://symfony.com/doc/current/book/installation.html) or [even here](https://www.google.com)
+You can start
+[here](http://symfony.com/doc/current/book/installation.html) or [even here](https://www.google.com)

 ## I know how to use the terminal